Prajapati-manish503/Power_bi_dashboard/README.md

 # Power_bi_dashboard
-taking a one dataset creating a multiaple   chart
+taking a one dataset creating a multiaple   chart.